Using maps in concurrent / parallel contexts

 Attribute merging operation.
 This occurs at each sew operation.

-To ensure our operators do not affect the integrity of the data structure, we use Software Transactional Memory (STM) to handle high-level synchronization of the structure.
+We choose to use Software Transactional Memory (STM) to handle high-level synchronization of the structure.

 In the following routine, we shift each vertex that's not on a boundary to the average of its neighbors posisitions.
 In this case, transactions allow us to ensure we won't compute a new position from a value that has been replaced since the start of the computation.